coldfusioncsr/mega/README.md

 ---
 ## Admins
 are expected to lead by example, communicate, coordinate, help entire crew to earn more cars, parts over winnings.
-- g1 ops, to keep active players in, inactive/naughty members out.
-While stablizing old members are important for consistent behaviors.
+- g1 ops, keep active players in, inactive/naughty members out.
+While retaining veteran members is important for consistent performance.
+The primary focus remains on keeping the crew active and engaged.
-- g2 ops, to help members build an elite tuner car eligible for WEC, and remind members to attend 5 rounds of WEC in time.
+- g3 ops, help members in building elite tuner cars eligible for the WEC, and remind members to complete 5 rounds of `WEC` in time.
-- g3 ops, to survey and measure for best wildcard time to maximize RP, to help and remind members to collect and donate tokens in time, to encourage members to activate and attend wildcard campaigns.
+- g2 ops, help and remind members to collect and donate tokens in time, and encourage members to activate and participate in wildcard campaigns.
+- g4 ops, remind members to complete 6 races of `Tournaments`

 deserve more respects, as they come to play as everyone else but spend extra time on managing crew.
 Two admins per season shift (first half / second half of the `Race Pass`)

-### Alerts
+### Alerts⚠️
 Crew RP drops to 23m or less; WEC races won drops to 500 or less.

 ### Backlog